Use your remote to enter text on your Apple TV

 - Sign in to iCloud with the same Apple ID on your Apple TV and iPhone, iPad, or iPod touch.

 - On your Apple TV and iOS devices, make sure that Wi-Fi is on.

 - On your iOS devices, check that Bluetooth is on.

 - Select a text field on your Apple TV.
 Then wait for a notification to appear on your nearby iOS devices.

 - Open the notification to begin typing with your iOS device's onscreen keyboard.

 To turn off this feature on your iPhone, iPad, or iPod touch, go to Settings > Notifications > Apple TV Remote Keyboard.

-- Apple TV (4th generation) ships with the same remote everywhere.
+- Apple TV 4K and Apple TV (4th generation) ships with the same remote everywhere.
 In countries and regions that support Siri, the remote is called Siri Remote.
 Elsewhere, it’s called Apple TV Remote.
-Siri works on either remote as long as your Apple TV (4th generation) is set up with a language and country or region that supports Siri.
+Siri works on either remote as long as your Apple TV 4K or Apple TV (4th generation) is set up with a language and country or region that supports Siri.

 - Siri and Dictation send information, such as voice input and location, to Apple to process requests.
 Voice input from spelling dictation of user names and passwords won't be sent.

 - Dictation might not be compatible with all apps.